RESOLUTION ESTABLISHING A SNOW AND ICE

 The Town contracts for its sand and salt application.
 Property owners must contact someone individually for an application on private property.

-VIII.
+VII.
 REVIEW OF POLICY

 a.
 The Board will periodically review this policy, taking into consideration any changing conditions in the Town’s circumstances, any complaints or comments received, and the experience learned from undertaking snow and ice control procedures.

 BY THE TOWN BOARD : (Town Board Chair) _____________________________